 Using these tools along with the information you know about your area can help you determine if it’s a good time to leave or if you should wait an hour.
 This could be especially helpful during rush hour traffic when an accident on the roadway can set you back for hours.

-If you’re traveling by car, there are many things to consider when planning your trip.
+If you’re traveling by car, there are many things to consider when planning your road trip.
 Many people only estimate what time they should leave, not when to return.
 But this is an important consideration that you should plan.
 The best time to travel by car is in the morning when there is less traffic and less risk of an accident.